Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Introduction

 Our findings in this paper highlight several important features of zero-current nonequilibrium noise underlining that it could be used as a future noise spectroscopic tool, in particular, to probe nanoscale gradients of temperature~\cite{Lumbroso2018,duprezX2021} or spin polarization.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:Model}, we introduce the here employed scattering-based formalism.
 In Sec.~\ref{sec:constant-transmission} we extend the concept of delta-$T$ noise to different kinds of bias and apply it to charge, spin, and heat currents.
 In Sec.~\ref{sec:shot-thermal-noise}, we demonstrate how to achieve unbounded zero-current nonequilibrium heat noise, and present an improved bound for the charge noise, which also holds for the spin noise.
 The bound on charge shot noise is further extended to the finite-frequency noise in Sec.~\ref{sec:finite-frequency}.
+In Sec.~\ref{sec:measurement_scheme}, we address the experimental prospects to verify our bounds for the zero-current charge noise.